yonaskolb/Mint/README.md

 ### Linux
 Mint works on Linux but has some limitations:
 - linux doesn't support building with a statically linked version of Swift.
 This means when a new version of swift comes out the old installs won't work on linux.
-A stable ABI in Swift 5 will remove the need for this.
 - Linux is case sensitive so you must specify the correct case for repo urls as well as executables.

 ## Support